Slamy/Yaumataca/doc/adding_gamepads.md

     XYZ:  80 80 80 80 07 00
     XYZ:  80 80 80 80 00 00
     XYZ:  80 80 80 80 03 00

-If yes, this is very good.
-This is an indication that your gamepad is providing reports of some sort without requesting it to do so via non-standard methods.
-The output you see is a hex representation of the HID report.
-Bits are flipping when you press buttons.

 ## Mapping the buttons of the gamepad